 Talk to your child.

-- Teach your children that the parts of their body that a bathing suit covers are private parts and that no one is allowed to see or touch them there.
+- Teach your children the parts of their body that a bathing suit covers are private parts and no one is allowed to see or touch them.

 - Use everyday situations to keep the conversations about personal safety ongoing.

 Protect Your Child on the Internet.